 PGT and Genetics Research

-CCRM’s Genetics team is continuously finding new ways to improve patient outcomes.
-The following CCRM clinical studies are currently underway on PGT:
+CCRM Genetics is continuously finding new ways to improve patient outcomes.
+The following CCRM Genetics clinical studies are currently underway on PGT:

 - Non-invasive comprehensive chromosome screening: this preimplantation technique analyzes nutrient-rich solution surrounding the embryo for the presence of DNA instead of invasively removing cells from the embryo itself.
 This has the potential to eliminate the invasive biopsy procedure from the PGT procedure.